magomimmo/modern-cljs/doc/tutorial-06.md

 Rich would call the above solution a kind of **incidental complexity**.
-What's worst is the fact that each JS emitted file, no matter how smart is the CLS compiler in reducing the total size of each generated JS file, is different form the other: no way for the browser to cache the first downloaded one to locally serve all the others from the cache.
+What's worst is the fact that each JS emitted file, no matter how smart is the CLS compiler in reducing the total size of each generated JS file, is different form the others: there is no way for the browser to cache the first downloaded one to locally serve all the others from the cache.

 ## Simple made easy